 - Communion will be administered individually at the gate of the chancel

-Join us on Sundays as we gather for our evening outdoor service.
+Join us on Sundays as we gather for services.
 Here are some things to know:

-- Space is limited.
+- Each service is allowed 55 participants.
 Please reserve your spot by contacting Penny Seawell in the Parish Office (251-943-2173) or by email.

 - You must wear a mask to attend.